dvdmtw98/blog/blog-vault/articles/2024-01-02-building-home-lab-part-2.md

 Download the `amd64` version `ISO` of the latest version available

 > [!INFO] pfSense Download
 > Downloads from the pfSense official website now require registration.
 The download from the website has also been changed to use Netgate which is not the same as CE edition.
-Make sure to use the link provided above to download the ISO redirect from their mirror.
+Make sure to use the link provided above to download the ISO directly from their mirror.
 >
 > [Is Netgate requiring a login to download CE now? : r/PFSENSE](https://www.reddit.com/r/PFSENSE/comments/1chzp1n/is_netgate_requiring_a_login_to_download_ce_now/)
 > [PFSense ISO Download Requires an Account and Billing Address : r/PFSENSE](https://www.reddit.com/r/PFSENSE/comments/1co8f1o/pfsense_iso_download_requires_an_account_and/)